benmangold/ffmpeg-service/README.md

 ##Endpoints

-POST /mp3 - Convert audio file in request body to mp3 and return result for download
+> POST /mp3 - Convert audio file in request body to mp3 and return result for download

-GET /, /readme - Web Service Readme
+> GET /, /readme - Web Service Readme

-GET /upload - Upload file form
+> GET /upload - Upload file form - Saves file to /uploads folder on server

-### USAGE
+### /mp3

 POST to /mp3 using Postman or a Curl command: